 Irizar to make electric utility vehicles in Spain

-It is Europe’s first “emobility plant” says Irizar that today inaugurated their new facility in the Spanish town of Aduna.
-On a floor area of 18,000 sqm they want to build electric buses and other commercial vehicles for use in urban scenarios as well.Weiterlesen
+It is Europe’s first “emobility plant” said Irizar at the inauguration of their new facility in Aduna, Spain.
+On a floor area of 18,000 sqm they want to build electric buses and other commercial vehicles en masse in order to keep up with demand.Weiterlesen

 15 electric buses by Irizar take to the streets of Madrid